vkbo/novelWriter/docs/source/int_typography.rst

 always be reverted with the undo command :kbd:`Ctrl`:kbd:`Z`, reverting the text to what you typed before the automatic replacement occurred.

+The symbols are available in the :guilabel:`Insert` menu.
+In addition, "Figure Dash" is also available.
+The Figure Dash is a dash that has the same width as the numbers of the same font, which tend to be the same width so that numbers align nicely in columns.

 Single and Double Quotes
 ------------------------